Victorsitou/disnake/docs/api.rst

     .. attribute:: guild_scheduled_event_create

-        A scheduled event was created.
+        A guild scheduled event was created.

         When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`GuildScheduledEvent` or :class:`Object` with the ID of the event